StasMasevych/Data-to-report-agents/README.md

 ## 📊 Example Output

-The application generates a comprehensive report that includes:
+The application generates a comprehensive sprint report that includes:
+- Sprint Overview
+- Task Summary
+- Identified Issues and Blockers
-- Detailed task breakdown with descriptions and timelines
+- Progress and Delays
-- Resource estimation for each task
-- Resource allocation chart showing team member assignments
+- Team Performance Overview
-- Risk assessment and project timeline visualization
+- Action Items and Recommendations

 ## 🔄 Workflow

-1. The Project Planning Agent collects data from Trello using the custom tools
+1. The Data Collection Agent gathers project information from Trello
-2. The collected data is passed to the Estimation Agent for analysis
+2. The Analysis Agent processes this data to identify issues and progress
-3. The Resource Allocation Agent creates the final report with task assignments
+3. The Analysis Agent also generates the final sprint report
 4. The complete report is returned as the crew's output

 ## 📝 Configuration